hannah-merseal/jazznets/README.md

 4. cleanup - cleanup pipeline + calculating means and creating a master file of all trials

 5. plotmeans - plotting means using ggplot2

+6. JNanovas - scripts for repeated measures ANOVA and post-hoc analysis

+### Pilot Data
+*Participant data files are not stored in this repository; you will need to save the raw data locally!*

+### Pilot Results
+Results document, plots